dchar/AudioReader/README.md

-# AudioReader
+# AudioReader Prototype
-Prototype for a Google Chrome extension that allows progress syncing between audiobooks in Google Music and eBooks in Google Books
+Prototype for a Google Chrome extension that allows progress syncing between audiobooks in Google Music and eBooks in Google Books.